capsseminar/Spring-2019/README.md

 ### Team and Contact

-CAPS is created and taught by SAIS M.A.s Leo Klenner, Henry Fung, Cory Combs and JJ Lee.
+CAPS is created and taught by SAIS MAs Leo Klenner, Henry Fung, Cory Combs and JJ Lee.

 The course is sponsored by Sarah Sewall, Former Undersecretary of State for Civilian Secuirty, Democracy and Human Rights (2014-2017) and Speyer Family Foundation Distinguished Scholar at the Henry A. Kissinger Center for Global Affairs.